-Creamy, thick, and delicious, this easy Vegan Ricotta Cheese is ready in only 5 minutes for whatever deliciousness you have planned!
-It’s protein packed and low in fat, so use it liberally in lasagna, stuffed shells, and more, or even as a fun spread for wraps and sandwiches.
+Creamy, thick, and delicious, this easy Vegan Ricotta Cheese is ready in only 5 minutes for pasta, potatoes, veggies, or whatever deliciousness you have planned!
+Our nut-free tofu ricotta is protein-packed, low in fat, and high in flavor, so use it liberally in vegan lasagna, vegan stuffed shells, and more.
+It even works as a fun spread for wraps and sandwiches.

 This post may contain affiliate links.
 See our disclosure policy for details.